Bribery Act 2010: Failure of commercial organisations to prevent bribery

 Section 7 creates the "broad and innovatory offence" of the failure of commercial organisations to prevent bribery on their behalf.
 This applies to all commercial organisations which have business in the UK.
 Unlike corporate manslaughter, this does not only apply to the organisation itself; individuals and employees may also be found guilty.
 The offence is one of strict liability, with no need to prove any kind of intention or positive action.
-It is also one of vicarious liability; a commercial organisation can be guilty of the offence if the bribery is carried out by an employee, an agent, a subsidiary, or another third-party, as found in Section 8.
-The location of the third-party is irrelevant to the prosecution— according to David Aaronberg and Nichola Higgins in the Archbold Review, "therefore, a German business with retail outlets in the UK which pays a bribe in Spain could, in theory at least, face prosecution in the UK".
-Under Section 7(2), the commercial organisation has a defence if it can show that, while bribery did take place, the commercial organisation had in place "adequate procedures designed to prevent persons associated with [the organisation] from undertaking such conduct".
-Under the Act's explanatory notes, the burden of proof in this situation is on the organisation, with the standard of proof being "on the balance of probabilities".
+It is also one of vicarious liability; a commercial organisation can be guilty of the offence if the bribery is carried out by an employee, an agent, a subsidiary, or another third party, as found in section 8.
+The location of the third party is irrelevant to the prosecution—according to David Aaronberg and Nichola Higgins in the Archbold Review, "therefore, a German business with retail outlets in the UK which pays a bribe in Spain could, in theory at least, face prosecution in the UK".
+Under section 7(2), the commercial organisation has a defence if it can show that, while bribery did take place, the commercial organisation had in place "adequate procedures designed to prevent persons associated with [the organisation] from undertaking such conduct".
+Under the act's explanatory notes, the burden of proof in this situation is on the organisation, with the standard of proof being "on the balance of probabilities".
+In 2018, a London-based company Skansen Interiors Ltd., who admitted to an incident of bribery, but sought to rely on the "adequate defences" defences, was found not to have put in place sufficient measures to meet the requirements of the act.

+Guidance was published by the Secretary of State for Justice three months before the act came into force.
+The guidance sets out six principles to be followed by business.
+They cover: